What You’ll Learn

 The details and discussion that goes into corp finance discount rates is a different beast.
 As a small investor, you have more leeway, and by following simple rules of thumbs, you can apply DCF stock valuations to get a good and surprisingly accurate fair value range.

-Typically, here’s an example of the types of inputs and calculations you will have to do for WACC and corporate finance cost of capital calculations.
+Typically, here’s an example of the types of inputs and calculations you will have to do for Weighted Average Cost of Capital (WACC) and corporate discount rate calculations.